 Once retailers employ standardized procedures for cash handling and cash management technology, the next step is to train the employees to use this technology.
 Employees must be aware of all the processes involved, the rules to use the technology, and the steps to avoid keeping cash safe and secure.
 They must learn to identify fake notes, use POS, and use proactive controls to make no errors.

 Retailers must not allocate the task of handling cash to multiple people as it may lead to confusion, difficulty in tracking, and higher exposure to risks.
 Retailers must authorize only a few people to handle cash at the store.
 The number of cashiers must be enough so that the work is managed effectively, and tracking incidences of cash mishandling becomes easier.
 Furthermore, a person who started the cash handling for a day must close the accounting before the shift ends to make the operations efficient.
 In short, allowing a limited number of staff members to handle cash is very is a best practice in cash handling procedures best practices.

-Retailers must work towards implementing all of the above-mentioned best practices for effective cash handling at their store.
-This will ensure that frauds, threats, and errors related to cash are addressed, and vulnerabilities are identified from a financial standpoint.
-Before that, they must ensure that the managers and employees understand the importance of cash handling and make it a priority task to keep the cash flowing in the business securely.
+Retailers must work toward implementing all of the above-mentioned cash handling procedures best practices at their stores.
+This will identify frauds, threats, and errors related to cash and vulnerabilities from a financial standpoint.
+Before that, they must ensure that the managers and employees understand the importance of cash handling.
+Above all, make it a priority task to keep the cash flowing in the business securely.